aschlenker/bazzite-build/README.md

 - Omission of unnecessary commandline tools

-    These might be useful but can easily be obtained with `homebrew`.
+    These might be useful, but can easily be obtained with `homebrew`.

 - Omission of `ROCm` (for now)